as understood by Mehedi A. Ali. Note: As of July 2021, The WordPress article is updated, but the PDF is an old, incomplete draft.

 Qur’an 11:78 And his people came hastening to him, and before [this] they had been doing evil deeds.
 He said, “O my people, these are my daughters; they are purer for you.
 So fear Allah and do not disgrace me concerning my guests.
 Is there not among you a man of reason?”

 Rather than differentiating daughters and guests, he is using the term interchangeably to soundly reinforce the idea that these guests are in fact, his visiting girls from within the township.
-The same exact plural demonstrative pronoun is used for both guests and daughters in Qur’an 15:68-71.
-(Not only that, the usage of it indicates he is referring to a party within the vicinity of his doorstep, not out and among the town).
+This is reinforced once again when the same exact plural demonstrative pronoun is used for both guests and daughters in Qur’an 15:68-71.
 He urges them to refrain:

 Qur’an 15:68 He said: Surely these are my guests, therefore do not disgrace me (Sarwar)